alanbchristie/ra-converter/README.md

-The result is a method where, for any given viewing location (any longitude), you simply need to calibrate the telescope's RA axis once, during the day when it's convenient.
+The result is a method where, for any given viewing location (any longitude), you simply need to calibrate the telescope's RA axis once, during the day when it's convenient and remember the date you did it.
 Then, given a new time of day and _target_ RA co-ordinate, you calculate a co-ordinate *offset* using the time and apply that to your scale.
 You don't need to re-calibrate the RA ring as long as you observe the sky from the same location (longitude).

 ## Calibrating the RA axis
 **Step 1**